Middle School Faculty

 - Music: David de Geus

-- Visual Art: Michaela Marusak
+- Visual Art: Lisa Imamura

-- Dance and Movement: Dr. Sade Bully
+- Dance and Movement: Dr. Sade Bully-Bell

 Music: David de Geus